crynale/nomiddleman-woocommerce/README.md

 - Unique cryptocurrency payment address for every order
 - If an order receives a payment too small to process, an email is sent to the customer with the remaining balance
 - No chance of payment collisions due to unique address per order

+### Do you want your favorite coin project to be supported?
+Feel free to submit a pull request, or contact us to do it for you (for a small one time fee).